sjappig/mldn-capstone/report/capstone_report.md

 training and validation error, which *might* allow our model to generalize better when more data is added.

 In Figure X the whole training dataset is in use.
 The result clearly outperforms our own baseline models, and the model is decided to be good enough to be our final model.
+Also from Figure X we can see that the model has converged long before 3000 epoch, so we will drop our epochs to 1500 when training model with whole training dataset without validation split.

 ![Validation curve for LSTM unit count using 2000 epochs](validation_curve_lstm_units_2000_epochs.png)